isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_13.png">
 </div>
 <p>To increase public awareness of CPR and AED, we collaborate with various
-partners to run roadshows at heartlands, attractions and clubhouses.</p>
+partners to run roadshows at heartlands, attractions and clubhouses.
+Our highlight 'QCPR Race' has received positive responses from the community.</p>
 <p></p>